-A schedule of retirement rates is used to measure the probability of eligible members retiring during the next year.
-The retirement rates for Normal Retirement are determined by each member's replacement index at the time of retirement.
-The replacement index is defined as the approximate percentage of the member's pay (after reducing member contributions) that will be replaced by the member's benefit at retirement.
+A schedule of retirement rates is used to measure the probability of eligible participants retiring during the next year.

+The retirement rates for Normal Retirement are determined by each participant's replacement index at the time of retirement.
+The replacement index is defined as the approximate percentage of the participant's pay (after reducing participant contributions) that will be replaced by the participant's benefit at retirement.
 The index is calculated as:

-Replacement Index = 100 multiplied by Accrued Benefit ÷ by [Pay - Member Contributions].
+Replacement Index = 100 x Accrued Benefit ÷ by [Pay - Participant Contributions].

-Retirement rates for early reduced retirement are determined by the member's age at early retirement.
+Retirement rates for early reduced retirement are determined by the participant's age at early retirement.

-The revised normal retirement rates below were first used for the December 31, 2015, actuarial valuations.
-The early retirement rates were first used for the December 31, 2015, actuarial valuations.
+The revised normal retirement rates and early retirement rates below were first used for the December 31, 2015 actuarial valuations.